Organization of American States: Venezuela

 On 28 April 2017, Venezuela notified the OAS of its denunciation of the Charter of the OAS, which as per Article 143 would lead to the withdrawal of Venezuela from the OAS effective two years from the date of notification.
 During this period, the country did not plan on participating in the OAS.

 During the 2019 Venezuelan presidential crisis, the President of the National Assembly of Venezuela Juan Guaidó, who was recognized by the National Assembly as the acting president, sent a letter to the OAS Secretary General annulling the previous denunciation of the OAS Charter, and expressing his desire for Venezuela to remain a member of the OAS.
 The National Assembly designated a special envoy as representative to the OAS, lawyer Gustavo Tarre Briceño, who the OAS voted to recognize as Venezuela's delegate in April.
 In October 2022, a bloc of leftist OAS member states led a motion to remove Tarre's representation in the organization.
 Out of 35 members, 19 nations voted in favor of the motion and 4 against.
 The motion fell short of the 24 votes required for a two-thirds majority.

+The interim government of Guaidó was later dissolved in 2022, with the chavista state being the only government structure remaining.